Geoffrey Robertson QC has defended Salman Rushdie, he’s represented Julian Assange, and now he’s pushing for an Australian Bill of Rights.

 I am told that the ruling has led to the release from death row of many hundreds of prisoners, and it is still being followed today.
 Sadly, not by Indonesia, which executes reformed prisoners, like Andrew Chan and Myuran Sukumaran, ten years after they were first placed on death row.

-The Australian government has passed a raft of new laws over recent years in the name of national security that have been slowly eroding citizens’ civil rights.
+The Australian government has passed a raft of new laws over recent years in the name of national security that has been slowly eroding citizens’ civil rights.

 I think it would improve the quality and comprehensibility of Australian law and would allow Australian judicial decisions to take their place in the jurisprudence of the advanced world, which is increasingly based on human rights principles.